facebookresearch/ParlAI/docs/source/tutorial_tipsntricks.md

 ```bash
 parlai self_chat -mf zoo:blender/blender_90M/model -t blended_skill_talk -dt valid --num-self-chats 200
 ```
-that output 200 selfchats where each agent observe its own persona, a shared WoW topic if any and initial utterances from a BST episode.
+which output 200 selfchats where each agent observe its own persona, a shared WoW topic if any and initial utterances from a BST episode.

 If the model does not need to run on a particular task you can also use: